skmalik01/skmalik01/README.md

 [![](https://visitcount.itsvg.in/api?id=skmalik01&icon=0&color=6)](https://visitcount.itsvg.in)

 ---
-💡 *"Code is like humor.
-When you have to explain it, it’s bad."*
+💡 *"Clean code always looks like it was written by someone who cares."*